Physician Anesthesiologists Save Lives and Help Control Costs

 - The physician anesthesiologist’s involvement in perioperative care helps reduce unnecessary testing, same-day cancellations, operating room emergencies, and surgical complications.

 - A 2017 study of states that allow nurse-led anesthesia care in surgery found a consistent pattern of higher costs per inpatient, totaling about $1,800 more per surgery, compared with the per-patient costs in states that require physician-led anesthesia care.
 Possible contributors to the cost difference include physician anesthesiologists’ ability to prevent patient complications and to complete tasks more efficiently.

-- A 2012 study found that for patients receiving outpatient surgery, there was an 80% greater chance that they may have an “unexpected disposition” (admission to the hospital or death) when anesthesia care was nurse-led instead of physician-led.
-These unexpected dispositions do not just represent poorer outcomes for patients; they also add hospital costs that can offset or exceed any “savings” from removing physician-led care.
+- Nurse-only anesthesia care can lead to a higher number of hospitalizations after outpatient surgery.
+A 2012 study of more than 2 million patients receiving outpatient surgery found there was an 80% greater chance of their having “unexpected disposition” (including admission to the hospital) when anesthesia care was nurse-led instead of physician-led.
+These unexpected dispositions do not just represent poorer outcomes for patients; they also add hospital costs that can offset or exceed any “savings” from nurse-led care.

 Providing Unmatched Expertise

 Physician anesthesiologists are among the most highly educated and trained physicians, with the knowledge to treat the entire body.
 They complete: